Push (Sextile album)

 Push is the third studio album by American post-punk band Sextile.
-Released on September 15, 2023 by Sacred Bones Records, it is the band's first album after their reunion and death of their former member, Eddie Wuebben.
+Released on September 15, 2023, by Sacred Bones Records, it is the band's first album after their reunion and death of their former member, Eddie Wuebben.

 Background and music

 Following the death of former Sextile member Eddie Wuebben in 2019, the band took a hiatus, with band members Brady Keehn and Melissa Scaduto focusing on their side projects, Panther Modern and S. Product, respectively.
 Reuniting in 2022, the band released the single “Modern Weekend / Contortion” in 2022 and began recording Push after touring extensively.
 With the return of the former guitarist Cameron Michel, the album was partly recorded in Keehn's residence in Los Angeles and Yucca Valley.
 During this time, the band signed to Sacred Bones Records for the release of the album.
-The album was announced on July 2023, with the release of the single "New York" and its music video.
+The album was announced in July 2023, with the release of the single "New York" and its music video.

 Described as a "crash of post-punk and dance music," Push places a greater emphasis on their electronic dance music influences than in earlier work.
 The album draws from the works of 90s electronic music artists such as Goldie, Josh Wink and Primal Scream, as well as punk artists such as Crass and Iggy Pop.
 Scaduto has cited The Haçienda-based records, Primal Scream's Screamadelica, Happy Mondays' Pills 'n' Thrills and Bellyaches and works of Underworld as primary influences on the album.